-Nice, that advanced software for document creation.
-There are plenty of possibilities and your document will be ready within five minutes.
+Nice, the advanced software for document creation.
+There are plenty of possibilities, and your document will be ready within five minutes.
 Wonderfully fast and, above all, time-saving.
-But how consciously do you deal with what you create?
-In 'no time' you have plenty of documents and accompanying templates.
-But doesn't that overshoot the mark a little?
+But, how consciously do you deal with what you create?
+In 'no time,' you will have plenty of documents and accompanying templates.
+Doesn't that overshoot the mark a little?

 We believe it does.
-Because even though the software for document creation is extremely handy for creating large numbers of personalised documents, a little caution is required.
-Before you know it, you'll have a separate template for each company document.
-I'm glad you can, but is your time saving still optimal in this case?
-Even though the creation is easy and fast, are you waiting for digital bins full of templates?
-We don't think so.
+Because even though the software for document creation is extremely handy for creating large numbers of personalized documents, a little caution is required.
+Before you know it, you'll have a separate template for each document.
 Can this be solved?
-Definitely ;).
+Definitely!

 A cleverly constructed template is the solution!

 It's all in the way you build a template.
-Anyone who builds templates intelligently will ultimately reduce the number of templates within the organisation.
-Fewer templates = simpler management.
-And let's be honest...
-That's what we all want, isn't it?
+Anyone who builds templates intelligently will ultimately reduce the number of templates within the organization, because fewer templates mean simpler management.
+And let's be honest: that's what we all want.

 One document, several versions

-It often happens that one document has several variants.
-An example of this is permits.
-Take a parking permit.
-You have the regular permit (for which you use template A) and the permit for disabled people (for which you use template B).
-The reason for two separate templates is the content in the document: the content in template A differs slightly from that in template B. Are there other types of parking permits?
+One document often has several variants.
+Permits are one such example.
+Take a parking permit, for instance.
+You have the regular permit (for which you use template A) and the permit for people with a disability (for which you use template B).
+The reason for the two separate templates is the content in the document: the content in template A differs slightly from that in template B. Do you in addition also grant other types of parking permits?
 Then you soon have to deal with even more types of templates.
-But whether your document has 10 or 100 variants, all those different templates are actually not needed at all.
+However, whether your document has 10 or 100 variants, all those different templates are unnecessary.

 Knowledge, insight and smart templates

-No matter how many documents of the same kind you have, you could create them from a single template.
-All you need is knowledge of the software, a good understanding of the different variants of the document and a smart template.
+No matter how many versions of the same kind of document you have, you can create them from a single template.
+All you need is knowledge of the software, a good understanding of the different variants of the document, and a smart template.
 One smart template captures all document variants in one template.
-But how do you build such a smart template and what makes it so smart?
+How do you build such a smart template, and what makes it so smart?
 Let us explain!
-That's how we are ;).
+We’re happy to help.

 How to build a smart template?

 What exactly is a smart template?
-What characterises it?
-We take an example from it!
+What characterizes it?
+Let’s look at an example.

 Take an employment contract.
 It contains various variables.
 Is it a temporary or a permanent contract?
-Will the employee get a lease car or not?
-What are the job-related conditions?
-For just these options you could create four different templates.
-Something many companies do.
-On average, organisations even create about ten types of templates for their employment contracts.
-A shame!
+Will the employee get a company phone or not?
+What are the job-related conditions and benefits?
+You could create four different templates for just these options—something many companies do.
+On average, organizations make about ten templates for their employment contracts.
+A waste of time and effort!

-Get started with a smart template!
+Get started with a smart template.
 You create a base with the content that applies to each type of contract.
-All variable elements can be added as an option, with accompanying text.
-Now, when creating a new contract, you can tick what does or doesn't apply.
-The type of contract and the specific terms and conditions.
-After ticking all the specifics, the basis is completed with the necessary information.
+All variable elements can be added as an option with accompanying text.
+Now, when creating a new contract, you can select what does or doesn't apply, such as the type of contract, the specific terms, and conditions.
+After clicking all the specifics, the basis is completed with the necessary information.
 Are your employment contracts made in different languages?
 This can also be set up in a single template.
-With one press of a button, the entire document can be adapted to another language from start to finish.
+With one press of a button, the entire document can be adapted to a language from start to finish.

 The flip side of the technology

 Technology stands for nothing!
 And yet a 'but' follows.
-Of course, it's nice to have all those options for a template, but you can also go too far.
+Of course, having all those options for a template is nice, but you can also go too far.
 Keep in mind that the template also needs to be easy to maintain.
-Take a critical look at which elements fit together and go well together in one template.
+Take a critical look at which elements fit together and go well together in the same template.
 If in doubt, don't do it.
 Even though you can add endless options to a template, sometimes separating templates is the best option.
-Think mainly of the end user, he or she has to work with the template!
-As a template maker, always work well together with the end users.
+Keep the end user in mind, they have to work with the template.
+As a template maker, aim to always work well with end users.

 SmartDocuments in practice

-When you've mastered the creation of smart templates, you can gradually reduce the number of templates within your organisation.
-There're always documents that have different versions.
-Examples include employment contracts, collaboration agreements, sales contracts, application forms, purchase orders and legal documents.
-You can make templates as variable as you like, allowing you to support many variants of a document with a single template.
+When you've mastered the creation of smart templates, you can gradually reduce the number of templates within your organization.
+There are always documents that have different versions.
+Examples include employment contracts, collaboration agreements, sales contracts, application forms, purchase orders, and legal documents.
+You can make templates as variable as you like, allowing you to support many document variants with a single template.

 Smarter use of templates has nothing but advantages.
 Managing templates becomes less time-consuming.
-Because the number of templates is considerably reduced, the whole thing is a lot clearer.
-The management, which takes place in one place, therefore becomes a lot simpler and much less prone to errors.
-But above all, you save yourself the trouble of building a new template for each document variant.
-In the time you save, you can probably do plenty of other things (or extend your coffee break ;)).
+Because the number of templates is considerably reduced, the whole thing is much clearer.
+The management, which takes place in one place, becomes much simpler and less prone to errors.
+Above all, you save yourself the trouble of building a new template for each document variant.
+With the time you save, you can do plenty of other things (or extend your coffee break :-)).